jajan20/conscious-geek/README.md

 Biases still happen, that's something that happens naturally.
 But by using programming language as a base to work with.
 I think people sharing the same interests are less likely to judge how someone looks.
 But instead can support each other by giving feedback on code snippets.

 > Acquisti, A. (2013, June).
 Why privacy matters [Video file].
 Retrieved June 1, 2018, from https://www.ted.com/talks/alessandro_acquisti_why_privacy_matters?language=nl

+## Second design decision
+Tristan Harris talks about how our smartphones are like small slot machines.
+Getting us addicted, every time you pull to refresh you're left hanging for more.
+With a couple of steps, I tried to make my app more user-friendly by focusing the core to a specific target group.
+Programmers in this case.

+I wanted people with a passion or hobby to find each other and create a meaningful relationship without the app being intrusive.

+My initial idea was to make a dating app for programmers which focuses solely on finding a date.
+After some user tests with different people, I figured out that my app wasn't just for dates.
+People with the love for coding could find each other and create friendships, or relationships.
+This meant that the fundamental of the app changed.

+The reason why users would join my app wasn't to find the perfect partner.
+Which adds a lot of pressure on both sides.
+But to find someone that helps you.
+Shifting this idea showed that people felt less pressure while using my app and didn't feel the need "pull the lever" of their so-called slot machine.
+An added benefit was that some who liked the idea of the app so much and wanted to use it more frequently found people they could actually work with.
+So now, instead of being distracted by your dating app.
+It could help you find someone that adds value in a way that works with your project.

+On the flip side, this project made me realize there are a lot of things I still lack and I made everything as good as I could.
+I know in the future I would like to add more functions that help you stay focused on a task and still makes it fun to use my app.

+For example, it is possible to send a match a message.
+This is done through email, which means that once you send it there's no way of knowing what the other person is doing when receiving that message.
+I'm a programmer myself and I always get distracted by things popping up on my screen.
+After I saw Tristan Harris speak I became even more aware of how this affects other people.
+The most important function I want to add later down the road is a messaging system which you can set to do not disturb so that the other user knows you're working but can still message you what's on his or her mind.

+> Harris, T. (2016, July 14).
+How better tech could protect us from distraction [Video file].
+Retrieved June 3, 2018, from https://www.youtube.com/watch?v=D55ctBYF3AY&feature=youtu.be